GetVisibility/k8s-csi-s3/README.md

+# Getvisibility

+We have made some changes to this repo in order to avoid fetching binaries, docker images etc from remote places or from yandex repos.
+For example the docker CSI images are downloaded from the official k8s repos instead of from yandex repos.
+We are publishing our own special versions for the artifacts "5.x.x"

+The Geesefs binary is bundled inside the binaries directory but it is also built by us, just download the Geesefs project and execute "make build"

 # CSI for S3

 This is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for S3 (or S3 compatible) storage.
 This can dynamically allocate buckets and mount them via a fuse mount into any container.